 “And put a new pot of coffee on too.
 The shit in there now has been on that burner so long it looks like bunker fuel.”

-They climbed back down into the control room, but left the hatch open and for the next few hours a blessed breeze blew through, and occasional tendrils of sea air reached as far into the submarine as the crew quarters.
+They climbed back down into the control room but left the hatch open, and for the next few hours a blessed breeze blew through, and occasional tendrils of sea air reached as far into the submarine as the crew quarters.

 Inside, Captain Percy joined Hemi at the navigation table.

-“The most pressing problem,” said Hemi not even waiting for her to ask, “is the batteries are nearly entirely depleted.
+“The most pressing problem,” said Hemi, not even waiting for her to ask, “is that the batteries are nearly entirely depleted.
 Even running extremely judiciously, we have a range of a few nautical miles at best.”
-He used a compass to draw a dotted line around their position showing what was within range.
+He used a compass to draw a dotted line around their position, showing what was within range.
 It was a completely barren section of the chart in the middle of the ocean.
 It was nowhere.

-“Not even close huh?
-Well, that just leaves us with the less than ideal option of accepting help from someone.”
+“Not even close, huh?
+Well, that just leaves us with the less-than-ideal option of accepting help from someone.”

-“Most who pass in these neglected waters are not much inclined to help those they do not know.”
+“Most folks who pass in these neglected waters are not much inclined to help those they do not know.”

 “We’ll just have to hope we don’t meet most folks then.”